Primary Navigation Mobile

 • Agility not at the expense of comfort

-Where the CX-5 shines is its steering, and how it turns-in to corners.
-There’s a bit of bodyroll but it’s well-controlled, with no wallowing, and mid-corner the CX-5 demonstrates huge and balanced traction levels.
+Where the CX-5 shines is its steering, and how it turns in to corners.
+There’s a bit of body roll but it’s well-controlled, with no wallowing.
+Mid-corner, the CX-5 also demonstrates huge and balanced traction levels.
 The heavier AWD diesel feels noticeably weighty around bends but in a confidence-inspiring manner, and goes exactly where you point it.

 The manual gearbox is a pleasure to use, with a light and accurate change, and the clutch take-up is smooth and positive.
-But having to work the engine hard to make brisk progress isn’t what you’d expect to have to do in a large family car such as the CX-5.
+Having to work the engine hard to make brisk progress isn’t what you’d expect to have to do in a large family car such as the CX-5, but you never get the impression you’re overly exerting the drivetrain, even when you’re wringing the engine out to the redline.
+It’s unexpectedly fun.

 In terms of comfort, low road noise and vibration are the CX-5’s forte.
 In day-to-day driving, the level of tyre and wind noise are low, although noise levels ramp up more than we’d like on the motorway.
 There’s a bit of a firm edge to the ride over really bad surfaces but on the whole the CX-5 behaves itself very well, especially impressive when you consider its balanced handling.